Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/CSSD201_1_Introduction_to_data_structures_and_algorithms.md

 - **Tree:** Data is organized in branches, with a hierarchical structure.
 Nodes have a parent-child relationship.

 - **Graph:** A more general branching structure, where nodes (vertices) can have connections (edges) to other nodes.
 It is less strict than a tree in terms of connection conditions.

+## Homogeneous and Non-Homogeneous Data Structures

+**Homogeneous:** In this type of data structures, values of the same types of data are stored.
+Example: **Array**

+**Non-Homogeneous:** In this type of data structures, data values of different types are grouped and stored.
+Examples: **Structures, Classes**